The Secret to Finding Love Post-Divorce

-In speaking with Wendy Paris, author of Splitopia: Dispatches from Today’s Good Divorce and How to Part Well, about what comes next after a successful divorce, I found she had a hopeful answer to everyone going through a divorce, no matter how painful.
+In speaking with Wendy Paris, author of Splitopia: Dispatches from Today’s Good Divorce and How to Part Well, about what comes next after a successful divorce, I found she had a hopeful answer to everyone going through a divorce, no matter how painful, and even, finding love post-divorce.

 Sometimes the practical side of ourselves tells us that finding happiness—much less romantic love—is impossible.
 That’s often the lesson we take from divorce.
 But that’s not what the science says.
 In fact, women, in particular, are often more likely to be happy post-divorce than before.